enkidevs/curriculum/csharp/csharp-core/data-types-csharp/basic-data-types-csharp-iii.md

 ### string
 ---

-A `string` type represents a sequence of characters, such as "Hello, world" or "Enki".
+A `string` type represents a sequence of characters, such as "Hello, world" or "Enki":

 ```csharp
 string greeting = "Hello, world!";